Dairy farming: Animal welfare

 The practice of dairy production in a factory farm environment has been criticized by animal welfare activists.
-Some of the ethical complaints regarding dairy production cited include how often the dairy cattle must remain pregnant, the separation of calves from their mothers, how dairy cattle are housed and environmental concerns regarding dairy production.
+Some of the ethical complaints regarding dairy production cited include how often the dairy cattle must remain pregnant, the separation of calves from their mothers (called cow-calf separation), how dairy cattle are housed, and environmental concerns regarding dairy production.

 The production of milk requires that the cow be in lactation, which is a result of the cow having given birth to a calf.
 The cycle of insemination, pregnancy, parturition, and lactation, followed by a "dry" period of about two months of forty-five to fifty days, before calving which allows udder tissue to regenerate.
 A dry period that falls outside this time frame can result in decreased milk production in subsequent lactation.

 An important part of the dairy industry is the removal of the calves off the mother's milk after the three days of needed colostrum, allowing for the collection of the milk produced.
 On some dairies, in order for this to take place, the calves are fed milk replacer, a substitute for the whole milk produced by the cow.
 Milk replacer is generally a powder, which comes in large bags, and is added to precise amounts of water, and then fed to the calf via bucket, bottle or automated feeder.

 Milk replacers are classified by three categories: protein source, protein/fat (energy) levels, and medication or additives (e.g. vitamins and minerals).
 Proteins for the milk replacer come from different sources; the more favorable and more expensive all milk protein (e.g. whey protein- a by-product of the cheese industry) and alternative proteins including soy, animal plasma and wheat gluten.
 The ideal levels for fat and protein in milk replacer are 10-28% and 18-30%, respectively.